RobSero/Incling/README.md

 ## Assumptions & Comments

 - My understanding was that the Tiles must have at least one task in them at all times and so I have added in a little bit of error handing for when a PUT or PATCH request attempts to change a task’s tile.
 If the Tile only has that one task in it,  a 422 error will be raised.
 This can be bypassed by using the CRUD features on the Django admin to manually update them.
 Given more time, I would like to have explored an alternative approach to handling these checks - Possibly refactoring the checks into the serializer or model pre-save functions
-- I made assumptions about what the Order field was so I just used a randomly generated order reference number at pre-save
+- I made assumptions about what the Order field was so I just used a randomly generated order reference number at pre-save - Please let me know if you wish any changes to this
-- Tile launch date set to current time on creation - let me know if this shold be different
+- Tile launch date set to current time on creation - please let me know if this should be different